PiereLeonFrederiks/CoreLogger/README.md

 - Live **canvas-rendered stratigraphic column** that updates as layers are added
 - Soil colours rendered at scale; grain-size textures, markers, and compaction zones overlaid as annotations
 - Pinch-zoom and pan on mobile; exportable as image or vector
+- **Depth-adaptive scaling**: the vertical scale automatically adjusts to the total core length, so long cores (e.g. 10–20 m and deeper) render at a usable on-screen size with a readable depth axis instead of overflowing the drawing area.
+The profile box resizes to fit the core, and exports keep the same proportions shown on screen
+- **Scale controls** above the profile box — independent **Width (X)**, **Height (Y)**, and **Font** sliders redraw the profile geometry (staying crisp at any size and carrying through to the exported image/vector), with the current multiplier (`1.0×`) shown next to each and a **Reset scale** button
+- On-screen **zoom** (− / 100 % / + and Reset, plus pinch and Ctrl/⌘ + scroll) magnifies the rendered profile for inspection without altering the export

 ---